StFreve/JBL-Playlist-Keep-Alive/README.md

 ## Contributing

-Contributions to improve JBL Speaker Keeper are welcome.
+Contributions to improve JBL Speaker Alive Keeper are welcome.
 Please feel free to submit a Pull Request.

 ## License